-- 51.1.
-ESFA may approve additional factors in cases where the nature of the school premises gives rise to significant additional costs greater than 1% of the school's total budget, and where such costs affect fewer than 5% of the schools (including academies) in the authority. - 52.
-Where local authorities have already received approval for exceptional premises factors in the previous six years, they can continue to use the approved factors if the criteria are still being met. - 52.1.
-Where an exceptional factor has already been approved for particular schools, it's permissible for a further school or schools to receive the factor where a change in circumstances meets the existing approved criteria, providing that the cost to the additional school exceeds 1% of its budget share (as calculated through the APT), and that the factor still applies to fewer than 5% of schools in the authority. - 53.
-Local authorities should have applied to ESFA for any new exceptional premises factors in 2019 to 2020 by the disapplication deadline dates, setting out the rationale for the factor, and demonstrating that the criteria are met. - 53.1.
-The date for local authorities to submit any application for exceptional factors was 28 September 2018.
-The purpose of this deadline was to get decisions back to authorities before the APT is issued in December.
-Any later requests must have been submitted before 20 November 2018 for them to be considered in order to meet the APT deadline. - 53.2.
+51.1.
+ESFA may approve additional factors in cases where the nature of the school premises gives rise to significant additional costs greater than 1% of the school's total budget, and where such costs affect fewer than 5% of the schools (including academies) in the authority.

+52. Where local authorities have already received approval for exceptional premises factors in the previous six years, they can continue to use the approved factors if the criteria are still being met.

+52.1.
+Where an exceptional factor has already been approved for particular schools, it's permissible for a further school or schools to receive the factor where a change in circumstances meets the existing approved criteria, providing that the cost to the additional school exceeds 1% of its budget share (as calculated through the APT), and that the factor still applies to fewer than 5% of schools in the authority.

+53. Local authorities should apply to ESFA for any new exceptional premises factors in 2019 to 2020, setting out the rationale for the factor, and demonstrating that the criteria are met.

+- 53.1.
+Local authorities are requested to submit any applications for exceptional factors before 28 September 2018.
+We will then be able to get decisions back to authorities before the APT is issued in December.
+Any later requests must be submitted before 20 November 2018 for them to be considered in order to meet the APT deadline. - 53.2.
 Exceptional factors previously approved include: - rents - joint use of leisure facilities by contractual agreement - building schools for the future (BSF) schemes (additional contribution to lifecycle maintenance costs) - hire of PE facilities - listed buildings - school with a farm included as part of its educational provision - 53.3.
 Each application is considered on its own merits and it should not be assumed that a future application would be successful simply because it falls into one of the categories shown above. - 53.4.
 Local authorities are not obliged to request additional factors, but in considering whether to do so, they should look at the circumstances of academies and free schools as well as maintained schools. - 53.5.
 Local authorities can apply for an exceptional factor by attaching the disapplication proforma to the ESFA contact form.